Fluid dynamics for dummies, like me: on potential flows

 d) According to the most simple logic (and convenience), this seems to be the correct answer. πŸ‘ˆ

-By the way, why do a potential flow method's (panel, vortex lattice or lifting line) results often match total CL (in the linear region; low AoA range), which is supposed to be viscous, the same as (viscous) RANS and experimental ones?
+By the way, why do a potential flow method's (panel, vortex lattice, or lifting line) results often match total CL (in the linear region; low AoA range), which is supposed to be viscous, the same as (viscous) RANS and experimental ones?
 In other words, why is an inviscid method capable of obtaining viscous results directly (without BL coupling)?
 Does it mean that lift 'force' generation is a purely inviscid mechanism?
 Where has the viscosity gone?

 Fig. 3 Lift coefficient vs angle of attack for a complete UAV configuration obtained by viscous and inviscid computational methods.
 Source: [1]